DylanBrass/final_php/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-# The Greatest Teacher_FrontEnd

-## Project Overview
-Done throughout my second year of College in Computer Science for my Java class, the Greatest Teacher project's purpose was to develop an application that allows a user to rate teachers and view their performances using Axios for the HTTP requests and React libraries for the UI.
-This is the front-end documentation of the project.

 ## Table of Contents
 - [Project Description](#project-description)
 - [Technologies used](#technologies)